By Scott Ross

 In my early 20s I read that David once gave an interview, at the height of his then-massive fame, to a German magazine in which he admitted to a gay past.
 A few years later I read that, during those early years, his personal manager was also his lover.
 Yet even now, Cassidy asserts that he’s never been anything but 100% heterosexual (like his father?)
 Well, he’s had a lot problems…

 Aside: David had a cute tush too.
-There was an episode of The Partridge Family in which Danny (the eternally obnoxious Mr. Bonaduce) gave a fictitious interview to a gossip rag, in which “Keith Partridge” allegedly sported a rose tattoo on his… well, no one said the word, but it was clearly his ass.
+There was an episode of The Partridge Family in which Danny (the eternally obnoxious Mr. Bonaduce) gave a fictitious interview to a gossip rag, in which “Keith Partridge” allegedly sported a rose tattoo on his… well, no one said the word, but the spot in question was clearly his ass.
 In a later scene, Keith is taking a post-gym class shower when all the other boys in his class try to sneak a look at his butt, to see if the story is true.
-(What?
-They never saw it before this?)
-The camera discloses David, facing the shower head and wearing a towel around his waist, smirking at the prurience of his classmates.
+(What, they never saw it before this?)
+The camera discloses David, wearing a towel around his waist, smirking at the prurience of his classmates.
 How many of us wanted that damn towel to fall off?